 One of the projects I’m working on is to log how long a visitor is on our website viewing a video and use that to enable a service.
-Yeah… Who would of thought?
+Yeah… Who would have thought?

 Anyway this post is both about the time logging approach utilized as well as cookie encryption.
 Let me give you a little background before we dive in.